SPAAM-community/AncientMetagenomeDir/ancient-sediment/README.md

 - e.g. [ENA](https://www.ebi.ac.uk/ena),
   [SRA](https://www.ncbi.nlm.nih.gov/sra), [OAGR](https://www.oagr.org/)

-> :warning: Must follow categories specified in `standards.tsv`
+> :warning: Must follow categories specified in `assets/enums/<column>.json`

 ## archive_accession

 - Of *sample*, where possible
 - e.g. ERS, SRS
+  - For ENA/SRA: These should be **secondary** accession IDs to keep as close to data as possible (e.g. SRS, ERS, not SAMEA)
+  - On ENA this can be viewed by 'Show selected columns', then tick box next to 'secondary sample' accession - the column should now appear
+  - On SRA this can be seen under the **Sample:** header, the second entry of the line (to the right of the SAMEA* accession ID)
 - If non-NCBI/ENA, use as close to Sample as possible
 - Multiple can be separated with commas
   - e.g. when different extracts of one sample incorrectly uploaded as samples